(m) Provisions and Contingent liabilities Provisions

 4.01.
 For details of classification of financial asset and fair value hierarchy Refer Note No 37

 4.02.
-In view of the business plan of the subsidiary company M/s Mayabandar Doors Limited, which is expected to bring in positive cash Hows in the near future and the estimated realisable value of the assets at the unit based on the independent valuer, the management is of the opinion that no diminution in the value of investment in Subsidiary company is anticipated at this stage.
+In view of the business plan of the subsidiary company M/s Mayabandar Doors Limited, which is expected to bring in positive cash flows in the near future and the estimated realisable value of the assets at the unit based on the independent valuer , the management is of the opinion that no diminution in the value of investment in Subsidiary company is anticipated at this stage.

 4.03.
 The company had entered into an agreement with M/s Era Intermerge SDN BHD in an earlier year for setting up a Joint Venture entity (ERA &WIP Timber JV SDN BHD) in Malaysia as per which the company would have 45% share in ownership and voting in the JV.
-Pending completion of certain formalities in Malaysia, the joint Venture M/s ERA intermerge SDN BHD has been unable to make their agreed share of investment, as a result of which the shareholding of the company in the entity as at, 31'1 March 2024 is 65.87%. (as at 31" March, 2023 is 65.87%).
-Accordingly the entity', ERA & WIP Timber JV SDN BI ID has been treated as a subsidiary in the books of account of the company and disclosure under IND-AS 28 are not applicable at this stage.
+Pending completion of certain formalities in Malaysia, the joint Venture M/s ERA intermerge SDN BHD has been unable to make their agreed share of investment, as a result of which the shareholding of the company in the entity as at ,31st March 2025 is 65.87% (as at 31st March, 2024 is 65.87%).
+Accordingly the entity, ERA & WIP Timber JV SDN BHD has been treated as a subsidiary in the books of account of the company and disclosure under IND-AS 28 are not applicable at this stage.

 16.01 Terms/ Rights Attached to Equity Shares